MarkPhamm/Adventureworks-Analytics/README.md

 ## d.
 Predictive Analysis:
+**Decomposition & Trend Identification**
+Before diving into predictive modeling, a time series decomposition was performed to observe underlying patterns, including trends, seasonality, and residuals.
+This helped confirm strong seasonal patterns but revealed some irregularities that simple models might struggle with.
+Since we don't see any clear seasonality, we can remove this factor

 ### 9. Trendline
 ![image](https://github.com/MarkPhamm/Adventureworks-Analytics/assets/99457952/75555e76-62dc-40f4-b5f3-366fe8d7502a)

 ### 10. ARIMA Model
+Instead of manually analyzing ACF and PACF plots to determine the optimal parameters for ARIMA, AutoARIMA was chosen for its ability to automate this process.
+This approach reduced complexity while still ensuring a model tuned to the data’s characteristics.
+The trade-off here is a slight loss of manual control over parameter selection for the sake of efficiency and speed.

 ![image](https://github.com/MarkPhamm/Adventureworks-Analytics/assets/99457952/91b0cb94-0d52-4291-bf04-baeb1c312e7d)

 ### 11. LSTM model
+Given the limitations of ARIMA in capturing non-linear patterns, LSTM (Long Short-Term Memory) networks were introduced.
+LSTM models excel in handling long-term dependencies and non-linear relationships, making them ideal for complex time series data with irregular fluctuations.

 ![image](https://github.com/MarkPhamm/Adventureworks-Analytics/assets/99457952/9dd736d6-5894-432c-91cb-5d211d450192)

+**Model Selection Trade-offs**
+- **ARIMA**: Works well with linear trends and seasonality.
+Quick to train but struggles with non-linear patterns.
+- **LSTM**: Captures non-linear dynamics but requires more data and computational resources, with longer training times.

+**MAPE Comparison**
+To evaluate performance, the Mean Absolute Percentage Error (MAPE) was calculated for each model:
+- **ARIMA**: MAPE ~ 8%
+- **LSTM**: MAPE ~ 5%

+Although LSTM outperforms ARIMA in predictive accuracy, its complexity and computational overhead must be justified by the business context and the importance of precise predictions.

+**Conclusion**
+Both models have distinct strengths.
+For short-term, linear forecasting, ARIMA is sufficient.
+However, for capturing long-term trends with non-linear patterns, LSTM is the preferred model.

 ## e.
 Prescriptive Analysis:
 ### 12. Business Proposal (To-be​) Actionable Insight: Increase Model-200 Sales